kacpertopol/myblog/blog_gen_dark.md

 \right)
 $$

-Next time we will tacke matrix addition, multiplication and mapping functions over a matrix.
+Next time we will tackle matrix addition, multiplication and mapping functions over a matrix.
 Additionally the code will be made available.

 *2020-01-18 EDIT: fixed some typos, added link to previous post*